suguslove10/aws-finops-dashboard/README.md

 - `Unused Volumes`
 - `Unused EIPs`
 - `Budget Alerts`

 ---

 ## Cost For Every Run

 This script makes API calls to AWS, primarily to Cost Explorer, Budgets, EC2, and STS.
-AWS may charge for some API calls (typically `$0.01` for each API call, check current pricing).
+AWS may charge for Cost Explorer API calls (typically `$0.01` for each API call, check current pricing).

 The number of API calls depends heavily on the options used:

-- **Cost Explorer & Budgets:** Typically 3 `ce:GetCostAndUsage` and 1 `budgets:DescribeBudgets` call per profile processed.
-- **STS:** 1 `sts:GetCallerIdentity` call per profile processed (used for account ID).
+- **Default dashboard when `--audit` or `--trend` flags not used**:
+  - It costs you $0.06 for one AWS Profile and $0.03 extra for each AWS profile queried.
+- **Cost Trend dashboard when `--trend` flag is used**:
+  - It costs you $0.03 for each AWS profile queried.
+- **Audit Dashboard when `--audit` flag is used**:
-- **EC2:**
+  - Free
-  - 1 `ec2:DescribeRegions` call initially (per session).
-  - If `--regions` is **not** specified, the script attempts to check accessibility by calling `ec2:DescribeInstances` in *multiple regions*, potentially increasing API calls significantly.
-  - If `--regions` **is** specified, 1 `ec2:DescribeInstances` call is made *per specified region* (per profile, unless `--combine` is used, where it's called once per region for the primary profile).

 **To minimize API calls and potential costs:**

 - Use the `--profiles` argument to specify only the profiles you need.
-- Use the `--regions` argument to limit EC2 checks to only relevant regions.
-This significantly reduces `ec2:DescribeInstances` calls compared to automatic region discovery.
 - Consider using the `--combine` option when working with multiple profiles from the same AWS account.

 The exact cost per run is usually negligible but depends on the scale of your usage and AWS pricing.